Soccer-Ukraine joins Spain and Portugal’s 2030 World Cup bid | Sports-Games

 Soccer-Ukraine joins Spain and Portugal’s 2030 World Cup bid

-Ukraine has joined Spain and Portugal in their bid to host the 2030 FIFA World Cup, the Spanish Football Federation (RFEF) and the Portuguese Football Federation (FPF) said on Wednesday.
-"Our bid is not an Iberian bid anymore, it's a European bid," Luis Rubiales, president of the RFEF, told a news conference at the Swiss headquarters of UEFA, European soccer's governing body.
+"We are convinced that by 2030 we will have peace in Europe and that Ukraine will be able to host it (the tournament) in the best way possible," said FPF president Fernando Soares Gomes da Silva.
+The head of Ukraine's soccer federation, Andriy Pavelko, also attended Wednesday's news conference.

-Ukraine has joined Spain and Portugal in their bid to host the 2030 FIFA World Cup, the Spanish Football Federation (RFEF) and the Portuguese Football Federation (FPF) said on Wednesday.
+Ukraine has joined Spain and Portugal in their bid to host the 2030 FIFA World Cup, the Spanish Football Federation (RFEF) and the Portuguese Football Federation (FPF) said on Wednesday, in what they hailed as an act of European solidarity.

-"Our bid is not an Iberian bid anymore, it's a European bid," Luis Rubiales, president of the RFEF, told a news conference at the Swiss headquarters of UEFA, European soccer's governing body.
-"I'm convinced that now our bid is much better than before.
-Football is universal and if it is capable of changing the life of people in so many ways it should also be used for doing good," Rubiales added.
+They said the decision, announced at a news conference at the Swiss headquarters of UEFA, had the full support of European soccer's governing body and also of the Spanish, Portuguese and Ukrainian governments.
+"Our bid is not an Iberian bid anymore, it's a European bid," Luis Rubiales, president of the RFEF, said.

 In a statement released on Wednesday, the RFEF said: "The candidacy (of Spain, Portugal and Ukraine) strengthens ties with Europe by generating hope and providing reconstruction tools to the Ukrainian people, who have expressed their pride and gratitude for participating in this project."
 The 2022 World Cup will begin on Nov.
 20 in Qatar, while the 2026 tournament will take place in the United States, Canada and Mexico.